ethereum/consensus-specs/specs/sharding/beacon-chain.md

 - **Data**: A list of KZG points, to translate a byte string into
 - **Blob**: Data with commitments and meta-data, like a flattened bundle of L2 transactions.
-- **Builder**: Builds blobs and bids for proposal slots with fee-paying blob-headers, responsible for availability.
+- **Builder**: Independent actor that builds blobs and bids for proposal slots via fee-paying blob-headers, responsible for availability.
-- **Shard proposer**: Validator, taking bids for shard data opportunity, co-signs with builder to propose the blob.
+- **Shard proposer**: Validator taking bids from blob builders for shard data opportunity, co-signs with builder to propose the blob.

 ## Custom types